apache/flink/docs/dev/table/sql/dml.zh.md

 ## Run a DML

-The following examples show how to specify a SQL DDL.
+The following examples show how to specify a SQL DML.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">